-The New South Wales Government has asked a number of Sydney music venues and strip clubs to keep operating under the city’s controversial lockout laws, even though they were recently ruled exempt.
+The New South Wales Government has told a number of Sydney music venues and strip clubs to keep operating under the city’s controversial lockout laws, even though they were recently ruled exempt.

-In August, 15 Sydney venues were freed from the city’s lockout laws in a landmark Supreme Court decision, and the NSW Office of Liquor, Gaming and Racing (OLGR) has since confirmed to Music Feeds that the Government has asked these venues to continue upholding the 1:30am lockout and 3am curfew, even though they legally don’t have to.
+Last week, 15 Sydney venues were unshackled from the 1.30am lockout and 3am last drinks curfew in a landmark Supreme Court decision, and the NSW Office of Liquor, Gaming and Racing (OLGR) has since confirmed to Music Feeds that the Government has asked these venues to continue upholding both laws, even though they legally don’t have to.

-The notable exception to this is The Smoking Panda — the bar that brought the fight against the lockout laws to the Supreme Court in the first place — which has officially announced it will start trading well past the 3am curfew.
+The notable exception to this is The Smoking Panda Bar — the venue that brought the fight against the lockout laws to the Supreme Court in the first place — which has officially announced it will start trading well past the 3am curfew.

 “We no longer have a lockout and we will be trading from Wednesday through till Saturday 4pm-5am,” the venue posted on Facebook following the decision.
 However, the bar’s operators have refused to comment on the matter any further.

-The Smoking Panda is the only venue to have spoken publicly about how the Supreme Court decision is set to impact its trade going forward, with OLGR’s spokesperson confirming to Music Feeds that the Government has asked other affected venues not to comment publicly.
+The Smoking Panda is the only venue to have spoken out about how the Supreme Court’s decision is set to impact its trade going forward, with OLGR’s spokesperson confirming to Music Feeds that the Government has also “asked” other affected venues not to speak publicly about the matter.

 One Sydney venue operator, who has requested to remain anonymous, alleges that some of the newly exempt establishments are too afraid to speak out and too afraid to ditch the lockouts, for fear of OLGR “making their lives very difficult”.